The 15 Best Rooftop Bars In Sydney

 The Coogee Pavilion sits just off Coogee Beach and features a huge wrap-around balcony with four bars on the rooftop.
 It’s the perfect spot to take in the beach views while having a drink with friends.

 Speaking of drinks, this bar features an array of beers, wines, and cocktails alongside a bar menu inspired by Eastern Mediterranean cuisine.
+And given that it’s part of the sprawling Merivale Hospitality Group, you know you’re in safe hands.

 Get the party started with the AYAOQIANG Cocktail Making Set.
 With everything from a cocktail shaker through to a selection of bar utensils, just add alcohol and create away!